treeverse/lakeFS/docs/deploy/azure.md

 lakeFS requires a PostgreSQL database to synchronize actions on your repositories.
 We will show you how to create a database on Azure Database, but you can use any PostgreSQL database as long as it's accessible by your lakeFS installation.

-If you already have a database, take note of the connection string and skip to the [next step](#install-lakefs-on-azure-vm)
+If you already have a database, take note of the connection string and skip to the [next step](#install-lakefs-on-azure-vm){: .button-clickable}

-1. Follow the official [Azure documentation](https://docs.microsoft.com/en-us/azure/postgresql/quickstart-create-server-database-portal){: target="_blank" } on how to create a PostgreSQL instance and connect to it.
+1. Follow the official [Azure documentation](https://docs.microsoft.com/en-us/azure/postgresql/quickstart-create-server-database-portal){: target="_blank" .button-clickable} on how to create a PostgreSQL instance and connect to it.
    Make sure you're using PostgreSQL version >= 11.
 1. Once your Azure Database for PostgreSQL server is set up and the server is in `Available` state, take note of the endpoint and username.
    ![Azure postgres Connection String]({{ site.baseurl }}/assets/img/azure_postgres_conn.png)